FREQUENTLY ASKED QUESTIONS

 HOW MANY MUSIC THERAPY SESSIONS WILL I NEED?

-Both group and individual sessions are generally conducted once a fortnight, to ensure client's are not left feeling overwhelmed and overloaded by their schedule of supports and other therapies.
+Individual sessions are generally conducted once a fortnight, to ensure participant's are not left feeling overwhelmed and overloaded by their schedule of supports and other therapies.

-These fortnightly sessions continue on a regular basis for 20 weeks of the year and client's are encouraged to continue taking music therapy sessions for as long as they are enjoying it and seeing it's benefits.
+These fortnightly sessions continue on a regular basis for 24 weeks of the year and participant's are encouraged to continue taking music therapy sessions for as long as they are enjoying it and seeing it's benefits.